CS2103AUG2016-T14-C3/addressbook-level4/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-#### Use case: Delete person
+#### Use case: Delete an task/deadline/event

 **MSS**

-1. User requests to list persons
+1. User requests to list task/deadline/event (TDE)
-2. AddressBook shows a list of persons
+2. AddressBook shows a list of TDE
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific TDE in the list
-4. AddressBook deletes the person <br>
+4. AddressBook deletes the TDE
 Use case ends.

 **Extensions**